 Coconut water brings a subtle sweetness with a nutty undertone.
 Not loving the flavor?
 Learn how to make coconut water taste better with simple tricks.
 Brands like Vita Coco keep it pure, while others might add fruit flavors.
 It’s thinner and more watery than aloe, making it an easy gulp for most.
 Taste preference is subjective-so why not try both?

-Nutritional Comparison
+Nutritional comparison

 Let’s crunch the numbers to see how they compare.

-Calories and Sugar
+Calories and sugar

 - Aloe Water: Typically 10–30 calories per serving, depending on added sweeteners.
 Sugar content varies (0–5g), with unsweetened versions being the healthiest.